linx02/project-hub/README.md

 The project links (Live link to project and GitHub repo link) are displayed below the project info section and provide the user a way to check out the project.

 ___Purpose of feature:___
-Provide users with a way to check out the project and it's GitHub repo.
+Provide users with a way to check out the project and it's associated GitHub repository.

 __Readme section__